pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 When I say minimal, I may be understating the intent somewhat, so allow me to clarify what I mean.

 My current blog is a WordPress site.
 Yes, a ubiquitous blogging platform and nothing really of note.
 So why the change?
 Well, it's never really felt like a good fit for me.
 As a developer, I want something more akin to what I'm used to.
 For instance, I'd like to use source control, and I'd love for my blog to update based on my commits to the Main branch; and possibly a Draft (aka dev) branch.
 Additionally, I want firm control over the process and tech.
 A WP site is excellent, but I feel it's overkill for a simple blog and due to its popularity it's a big moving target for hackers.
-And simply, I cannot be bothered keeping on top of the maintenance required to keep it safe, so therefore, it's only a matter of time before it's defaced by an automated bot of some sort - bah.
+Lastly, a simple factor of the matter is I cannot be bothered keeping on top of the maintenance required to keep it safe, therefore it's only a matter of time before it's defaced by an automated bot of some sort - bah.

 Ok.
 So time for me to create an MVP list 🤔...